 This is the second semester course of an integrated skills sequence, which is designed for ESL students at an intermediate level.
 Students receive instruction in how to improve reading comprehension, writing, speaking, listening, vocabulary, and grammar skills.
+May not be repeated.
 SC